Keeper-Security/discovery-and-rotation-saas-dev/integrations/azure_user/README.md

     - User-PasswordProfile.ReadWrite.All

-For more follow the [API Documentation](https://learn.microsoft.com/en-us/graph/api/user-update?view=graph-rest-1.0&tabs=http#example-3-update-the-passwordprofile-of-a-user-and-reset-their-password).
+For more details, follow the [API Documentation](https://learn.microsoft.com/en-us/graph/api/user-update?view=graph-rest-1.0&tabs=http#example-3-update-the-passwordprofile-of-a-user-and-reset-their-password).

 ### 2. Execute the script and create config in keeper security:
 - Please open a terminal with the virtual environment activated, and execute the following command.